silverstripe/silverstripe-lessons-v4/README.md

 //...
 ```

 Run a `dev/build?flush`.
-If you've already done the database import, there should be no changes to the database, but it's still critical to update the model.
+If you've already done the database import, there should be no changes to the database, but it's still critical to update the model by flushing the cache.

 ## Adding lists of filter links

-Now we can get into the meat of the lesson and start creating some filters.Let's look at our `ArticleHolderController` and make sure it can feed regions into its sidebar.
+Now we can get into the meat of the lesson and start creating some filters.
+Let's look at our `ArticleHolderController` and make sure it can feed regions into its sidebar.
 Add a method called `Regions()` to `ArticleHolder` that simply dumps out all the regions on the Regions page.

 *mysite/code/ArticleHolder.php*
 ```php